djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 The stores may be conditionally independent once population density and commercial opportunity are accounted for.

-### Mechanism 2: event interaction
+### event interaction

-The occurrence of one event changes the probability of another nearby event.
+The occurrence of one event changes the probability of another event occurring nearby.

 Examples: